fallrisk/fallrisk.github.io/_posts/2013-11-07-AngularJS_with_Geocode_Validation.md

 {{ page.title }}
 ================
 In this article I will explain how I created a location validation directive.
+This article is an example of how to use promises in directives.
 The directive is written in Javascript for AngularJS.
 The directive is applied to a form input.
 The directive uses an AngularJS service to communicate with Geocode in Google Maps API.
 The service responds to the directive with a promise.